dma-ais/AisLib/README.md

 ### Simple read and message handling ###

-Reading from files or TCP connections is very simple with AisLib.
+Reading from files or TCP/UDP connections is very simple with AisLib.
 In the example below messages are read from a file.

 ```java